This smoky vegan tempeh chili is loaded with black beans and chickpeas. Serve with tortilla crisps for a restaurant-fancy touch!

-Chocolate adds depth and richness to chili.
-Its sweetness balances out the acidity of the tomato sauce, and plays well with the onions and carrots.
+- Dark Chocolate: Adds depth and richness to chili.
+The sweetness balances out the acidity of the tomato sauce, and plays well with the onions and carrots.
 You only need a little (2 squares) for the whole pot.
-It’s not enough to make the soup taste like chocolate, but it’s just the right amount to make a well-rounded dish.
+The key is to use a good quality chocolate with at least 70% cocoa content.
+I recommend Lindt.

-How to Make Tempeh Chili
+How to Make Tempeh Chili (Step-by-Step Photos)

 Find complete instructions with ingredient amounts in the recipe card below.